-Grading The final grade will be based upon a course score made up of the following components: homework and quizzes 25%, tests 50%, final 25%.
+Grading The final grade will be based upon a course score made up of the following components: homework and quizzes 25%, tests 45%, final 30%.
+The standard departmental grading scale will be applied to produce the final letter grade.

-Students with disabilities.
-If you believe that you need accommodations for a disability, please contact the Office of Disability Services(ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+Students with Disabilities: If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 303 of 804 University Avenue, or call 315-443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
+ODS is responsible coordinating disability-related accommodations and will issue students with documented disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.
+You are also welcome to contact me privately to discuss your academic needs although I cannot arrange for disability-related accommodations.